cs3216/cs3216.github.io/assignments/mobile/index.md

 cache manifest contains a list of resources that the browser will retain for offline usage.

+TODO: Read up on manifest and application cache

 To get started, we first need to tell Apache about our cache manifest.
 Create a file named .htaccess in the root of your web directory and add the following line.